tec1group/Hardware/Z80Bus/TEC-1_Adapter/Readme.md

 # TEC-1 Z80Bus Adapter

-The current TEC-1F (shamedly) and all its previous incarnations suffer from a difficult and awkward method of expansion, namely stacking things on top of the extra memory socket and then using fly leads to connect extra Z80 lines.
+The current TEC-1F (ashamedly) and all its previous incarnations suffer from a difficult and awkward method of expansion, namely stacking things on top of the extra memory socket and then using fly leads to connect extra Z80 lines.

 But with this Z80Bus Adapter, you can turn your tired old TEC-1 (or any Z80-based machine) into a new powerhouse of connectivity!